pixelant/pxa_message_box/README.md

 ## Installation

 ####The following steps are required to active the Rating and Comments for a TYPO3 installation:
-1. Install the extension called resultify_message_box
+1. Install the extension called pxa_message_box
 2. Active the extension using "Extensions" module
 3. Add the TypoScript called "Message Box" to the site roots where the features should be activated